lanilynchey/lace/docs/03_mechanics/inheritance_chains/05_system_analysis/14_critical_path_analysis.md

 **For meaningful action:**
 ```
-All 5 axioms required
+All 6 axioms required
 = Add polarity() for desire, fear, judgment, karma
+= Add attention() for focus and selection
 = Enables goal-directed behavior and moral evaluation
 ```

 **For full LACE system:**
 ```
-All 5 axioms required
+All 6 axioms required
 = No force can be removed without cascading failures
 = System is minimally complete (no redundant axioms)
 ```